Meningococcal Disease, 2008

 Case-patients ranged in age from 2 months to 92 years, with a median of 23 years.
 Fifty-three percent of the cases occurred in the metropolitan area.
 Six (20%) case-patients had bacteremia without another focus of infection and 18 (60%) had meningitis.
 Two cases from western Minnesota had serogroup B isolates that demonstrated fluoroquinolone resistance.
 These cases and a concurrent case in a North Dakota resident were the first ever documented in North America.

 A cluster of serogroup B cases occurred in a southeastern Minnesota county during the first half of 2008.
 Three cases were residents whose isolates had nearly indistinguishable PFGE patterns.
 A fourth case was culture-negative, but PCR-positive, with a multi-locus variable tandem-repeat analysis (MLVA) sequence very similar to the other cases.
-Another case of serogroup B disease, occured in an Iowa resident at the same time with a matching PFGE pattern, who had visited the same area just prior to onset of illness.
+Another case of serogroup B disease, occurred in an Iowa resident at the same time with a matching PFGE pattern, who had visited the same area just prior to onset of illness.
 No direct epidemiologic links were found for any of the cases.
 All other cases were sporadic, with no definite epidemiologic links.

 Three deaths occurred; a 5-year-old died of bacteremia attributed to serogroup C, as well as a 33-year-old and a 53-year-old both with meningitis attributed to serogroup B.